 - 1 ½ cups of half and half (up to 2 cups depending on how sweet you like your coffee)

-Once the dulce de leche is completely melted, continue to stir until the mix comes to a simmer.
+- Once the dulce de leche is completely melted, continue to stir until the mix comes to a simmer.
+Do not let it boil.

 - If you can’t find half and half - use 50% full cream milk and 50% cream.